vasyl1312/first_pet/README.md

 15. Moving duplicate html code to a separate folder
 16. Moving duplicate routes read product to a separate middleware
 17. Add dotenv to hide keys and deploy project but still not work
+18. Push key to .env, have problem with sendgrid

 <!-- Fix deploying -->